11-Plus Verbal Reasoning: Move a Letter

 Understanding the Concept

-In this type of question, students are presented with two words.
-The challenge is to move a single letter from one word to the other, resulting in two correctly spelled words.
-For example, if we take the words PLAN and COVE, moving the letter L from PLAN creates PAN and CLOVE.
+In this type of question, students are given two words and must identify a letter that can be moved from one word to the other.
+The goal is to form two new words that are correctly spelled.
+For example, consider the words PLAN and COVE.
+By moving the letter L from PLAN to COVE, we can create the new words PAN and CLOVE.

-1. Identify the Words: Start by clearly identifying the two words provided in the question.
+1. Identify the Words: Look at the two given words carefully.

-2. Consider Possible Movements: Think about each letter in the first word and consider moving it to the second word.
+2. Consider Letter Movement: Think about each letter in the first word and how moving it could affect the second word.

-3. Check Validity: After moving a letter, check that both resulting words are valid English words.
+3. Check Validity: After moving a letter, ensure that both resulting words are valid and correctly spelled.

 Solution: